The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Methods

 We implemented a random forest classifier using \texttt{sklearn}'s \texttt{RandomForestClassifier} with 100 estimators, reserving 20\% of the data for validation \citep{scikit-learn}.
 We show classifier performance and feature importance diagnostics in Appendix~\ref{sec:rf_val_plots}.
 The results were insensitive to the number of estimators and other hyperparameter variations, so we adopted the default settings.
 To guide feature selection, we introduced a control variable constructed by randomly permuting the measured Lomb-Scargle peak-power values among stars, and computed its feature importance.
 All adopted features had higher importance than this randomized control.

-For the rest of this paper and in our plots, we refer to measurements with a high probability from this classifier of being an astrophysical signal as having a high $P(\rm signal)$.
-Measurements with a high probability of being a systematic have a high $P(\rm systematic)$.
-Since this is a binary classification problem, these quantities are related by $P(\mathrm{systematic}) = 1 - P(\mathrm{signal})$.
+For the rest of this paper and in our plots, we refer to measurements with a high chance from this classifier of being a persistent signal as having a high $S_{\rm signal}$.
+Measurements that are more likely to be a systematic have a high $S_{\rm systematic}$.
+Since this is a binary classification problem, these quantities are related by $S_{\rm systematic} = 1 - S_{\rm signal}$.
+We note that these classifier scores are not true probabilities but that a high score of being a signal still means that the measurement is more likely to be a real signal.

 When evaluated on the validation set, the classifier correctly identifies 99\% of the negative class and 98\% of the positive class.
 The corresponding false positive and false negative rates are 0.9\% and 2\%, respectively.
 As an additional performance metric, we compute the area under the receiver operating characteristic (ROC) curve (AUC), where an AUC of 0.5 indicates no predictive power and an AUC of 1 corresponds to a perfect classifier.
 Our classifier achieves an AUC of 0.998, indicating excellent performance.
-The overall accuracy (the proportion of all classifications that are correct), precision (the proportion of periods classified as reliable that are actually reliable), and recall (the proportion of reliable periods classified as reliable) scores were 98.54\%, 99.11\%, and 97.95\%, respectively.
+The overall accuracy (the proportion of all classifications that are correct), precision (the proportion of signals classified as reliable that are actually reliable), and recall (the proportion of reliable signals classified as reliable) scores were 98.54\%, 99.11\%, and 97.95\%, respectively.
 As shown in Appendix~\ref{sec:rf_val_plots}, the classifier relies most strongly on the signal-to-noise ratios of the first five periodogram peaks, the amplitude of the best-fitting sinusoid, and the width of the highest periodogram peak.